 If a student is dismissed from school he/she will be considered absent for that day if they are dismissed prior to the following times: K-6 11:38 a.m.; Grades 7-12 11:00 a.m.
-Students will be responsible to make-up work any missed work due to an early dismissal.
+Students will be responsible to make-up any missed work due to an early dismissal according to the below make-up work policy.

-We request that you do not early dismiss your student after 2:15pm as it interferes with other dismissal times.
+We request that you do not early dismiss your student after 2:00 pm as it interferes with other dismissal times.
 Office staff needs to be alerted to emergency dismissals via telephone call or email prior to parent pick-up.
 Failure to comply with this protocol may result in delaying student dismissal.
 The receptionist may ask for photo identification from the individual picking up the student.
 This individual must be listed on the student enrollment form as an approved contact by the child's parents.

-FAMILY VACATION:
+FAMILY VACATION

-Family vacations scheduled during the school year are strongly discouraged and are considered unexcused absences which may result in a consequence.
-Please see the attendance policy and interventions below.
+Family vacations scheduled during the school year are strongly discouraged and are considered unexcused absences.
+Teachers will not provide make-up work ahead of time for any student who is planning on being absent due to a family vacation.
 School days missed as a result of a family vacation cannot be appealed.

-Any student who is absent from school due to a scheduled family vacation during school time, will have one day for each day absent to make up work not exceeding 5 days.
+Any student who is absent from school due to a scheduled family vacation during school time, will have one day for each day absent to make up work not exceeding 5 days as per the below make-up work policy.